microsoft/conversational-speaker/README.md

 _audioConfig = AudioConfig.FromDefaultMicrophoneInput();
 _speechRecognizer = new SpeechRecognizer(speechConfig, _audioConfig);
 ```

+**This I would keep, as it shows the updated conversation prompting that is occurring**

 ## AI
 To enable the conversation part, we send the user's spoken text into an OpenAI GPT-3 large language model with a little help from a prompt engine.
 The prompt engine remembers a description of the AI, tracks previous inputs and responses, and adds any new responses to future interactions.
 Since we want the AI to add emotion/style cues, we seed the prompt with a few example interactions to teach it how to respond.
 The double-tilda bracketed cues give our application something that is easy to parse and forward to our text-to-speech API.